 - Broadcast live across Australia, New Zealand, UK, Japan, Africa, France and other major international markets

-- Held annually in February, two weeks before the start of the Super Rugby season, at Suncorp Stadium in Brisbane
+- Held annually on the second weekend of February, two weeks prior to the start of the Super Rugby season, at Suncorp Stadium, Brisbane

 - Launches the rugby season in Australia and New Zealand

-- More than AU$1.6 million in annual prize money and participation fees on the line
+- Over AU$1.6 million in annual prize money and participation fees on the line

 - Sanctioned by the Australian Rugby Union and the New Zealand Rugby Union